filonoir/SillyTavern-FilosUiTweaks/README.md

 A small, opinionated SillyTavern extension that adjusts how the UI behaves on desktop and mobile-sized screens.

-It also fixes some quirks on iOS devices, especially on large iPads such as the iPad Pro.
+It also fixes some quirks on iOS devices, especially in landscape mode or on large iPads such as the iPad Pro 13".

 It has been tested only with the default SillyTavern UI.